MicrosoftDocs/fabric-docs/docs/onelake/how-to-create-onelake-sas.md

 ---
-title: Create a OneLake SAS
+title: Create a OneLake shared access signature (SAS) (Preview)
 description: Learn how to create OneLake SAS to provide short-term, delegated access to OneLake
 author: mabasile-MSFT
 ms.author: mabasile
-ms.service: Fabric
-ms.topic: concept
+ms.topic: concept-article
 ms.date: 09/24/2024

 #CustomerIntent: #CustomerIntent: As a data engineer, I want to generate OneLake SAS to integrate new applications into my Fabric environment.